Effectful

 Using PyTorch

-inside a function:>>> def f(x): >>> with torch.no_grad(): >>> c = x ** 2 >>> return x - c
+torch.no_gradtogether withvjp.
+Case 1: Usingtorch.no_gradinside a function:>>> def f(x): >>> with torch.no_grad(): >>> c = x ** 2 >>> return x - c

 In this case,

-context manager:>>> # xdoctest: +SKIP(failing) >>> with torch.no_grad(): >>> vjp(f)(x)
+vjpinsidetorch.no_gradcontext manager:>>> # xdoctest: +SKIP(failing) >>> with torch.no_grad(): >>> vjp(f)(x)

 In this case,

-is a “function transform”: its result should not depend on the result of a context manager outside off
+vjpwill respect the innertorch.no_grad, but not the outer one.
+This is becausevjpis a “function transform”: its result should not depend on the result of a context manager outside off.

-- effectful.handlers.torch.vmap(func: Callable, in_dims: int | Tuple = 0, out_dims: int | Tuple[int, ...] = 0, randomness: str = 'error', *, chunk_size=None) Callable ¶
+- effectful.handlers.torch.vmap(func: Callable, in_dims: int | tuple = 0, out_dims: int | tuple[int, ...] = 0, randomness: str = 'error', *, chunk_size=None) Callable

 vmap is the vectorizing map;

-, effectively vectorizing those operations.vmap is useful for handling batch dimensions: one can write a function
+vmap(func)returns a new function that mapsfuncover some dimension of the inputs.
+Semantically, vmap pushes the map into PyTorch operations called byfunc, effectively vectorizing those operations.vmap is useful for handling batch dimensions: one can write a function

-for convenience.
+torch.vmap()is aliased totorch.func.vmap()for convenience.
 Use whichever one you’d like.- Args:

 - func (function): A Python function that takes one or more arguments.